 On this date in 1637, Connecticut colonists formally declared war against the Pequots, the Native American tribe whose territory covered approximately 250 square miles of land in southeastern Connecticut and Rhode Island.

-Relations between Connecticut colonists and the Pequots had been tense ever since the first permanent English settlements had been established along the Connecticut river valley only a few years before.
+Relations between Connecticut colonists and the Pequots had been tense ever since the first permanent English settlements had been established along the Connecticut River valley only a few years before.
 Both the Pequots and English believed the other to be encroaching on cherished trade routes.
-In 1636 — when most English settlements weren’t even two years old — a series of tense standoffs and retaliatory raids culminated in a seven-month siege of the small, palisaded English fort at Old Saybrook by the Pequots.
+In 1636 — when most English colonial settlements weren’t even two years old — a series of tense standoffs and retaliatory raids culminated in a seven-month siege of the small, palisaded English fort at Old Saybrook by the Pequots.
 The siege finally ended in early 1637 when Massachusetts sent a regiment of troops to reinforce the Connecticans at Saybrook; the Pequots disbanded, but continued to harass English settlers elsewhere in the region.

 Despite the increasingly rapid deterioration of English-Indian relations, the English, wary of being outnumbered by their Native neighbors, were still reluctant to declare outright war against the Pequots.
 The tipping point came in late April 1637, when a large band of Pequot warriors raided the town of Wethersfield, Connecticut.
 Nine men and women were killed, and two girls (later rescued by Dutch traders) were captured and taken into Pequot territory.